2022 Israeli Labor Party leadership election: Campaign

 Hermoni challenged Michaeli using the slogan "Labor in the center", calling for the creation of a broad coalition of the political left.
 He criticized Labor under Michaeli's vision as becoming a "niche" and "enclosed" party that "fights for crumbs of votes against Meretz."
-While Michaeli had ruled out a merger with Meretez for the 2022 election, it was seen as likely Hermoni would pursue such a merger.
-Hermoni felt that the party had become too left-wing on issues of diplomacy and security.
+While Michaeli had ruled out a merger with Meretz for the 2022 election, it was seen as likely Hermoni would pursue such a merger.
+Hermoni felt that the Labor Party had become too left-wing on issues of diplomacy and security.

 Michaeli touted her leadership of the party in the 2021 Knesset election, having seen the party rebound and finish above the electoral threshold under her leadership.
 She declared that she would rebuild the party, "to fulfill its unique mission as the ruling party of the center-left," and would push to have the party play, "a leading role in Israeli politics."
 Ahead of the vote, Michaeli was largely expected to win reelection.